raavcorp-intelligence/ncg.github.io/README.md

-# nctg.github.io
-(NCG) or Natural Conversation Generation
+# Natural Conversation Generation

-Our Goal is to create
-`do`
+(NCG) or Natural Conversation Generation is a tool used for AI or other programs to create a user interaction that is most similar to a real face to face interaction

+`NCG` is still being developed, if you would like to contribute please contact Ryan Vogel "info@raavcorp.com"